 See Our New Interior Designer-Inspired Mood Boards

-Your choice of vinyl or carpet – its colour, texture, fabric, pattern – provides the basis for a template that will run through your decisions around paint, wallpaper, curtains, blinds, furniture … even the way your rooms are laid out.
+Your choice of vinyl or carpet – its colour, texture, fabric, and pattern – provides the basis for a template that will run through your decisions around the paint, wallpaper, curtains, blinds, furniture … even the way your rooms are laid out.

 This means that a decision over new flooring has to take into consideration specific styles and fashions you might like to replicate through a room – and that’s why Harrisons Carpet has in-house designer Anita Shirley, who has created a series of mood boards to help homeowners visualise how a room might look depending on that initial choice.

 But it’s not enough to have just a standard set of templates.
-The world of interior design – just like any form of fashion – is constantly evolving, and that’s why Anita creates updated series of mood boards to reflect ongoing trends and to ensure that homeowners who want to refresh, refurbish or redesign have the chance to do so with the very latest styles.
+The world of interior design – just like any form of fashion – is constantly evolving, and that’s why Anita creates updated series of mood boards to reflect ongoing trends and to ensure that homeowners who want to refresh, refurbish or redesign have the chance to do so with the latest styles.

 “There are a variety of ways in which a mood board collection evolves into being,” she says.